Juniper/open-nti/README.md

 By default the dashboard is configured to display some "events" that are stored in the database into the serie "events" Their are multiple ways to record entry in the events serie

+> This feature is *still experimental*, some users observed delay between events and visualization in the dashboard
+> if you are not seeing your event, try to increase the time windows.

 ## Insert events via syslog

 open-nti will access events in the syslog format on port UDP 6000.